JojiiOfficial/Matrix-EmailBridge/README.md

 # Matrix-EmailBot
-A matrix-bridge written in GOlang to read your emails in matrix
+A matrix-bridge written in GOlang to let you read your emails in matrix

 ## Information